masipaso/Group-1-UAV-simulation/README.md

 To see different levels of detail in the GUI, you can change the `pixel_ratio`.
 The lowest value is 1 and enables you to see the complete map.
 Higher values might allow you to see more details.

+__NOTE__: The `landscape_image` has to be placed inside `./delivery/visualization/images/`.
+Otherwise, the server won't be able to serve the image to the browser.

 The `max_altitude` defines the maximum height of obstacles and the maximum altitude that UAVs can travel at.
 Be aware, if you set the `max_altitude` to `1`, than only black obstacles are parsed!

 ### 2.2 UAV